IT Contractor Tax Limited Company Accounts Accounting

 For seven years, Huitson had used a complicated Isle of Man offshore tax vehicle, run by Montpelier Tax Consultants.
 He saved himself around £85,000 in taxes over the period, reducing his effective income tax rate to just 3.5%.

-Huitson claimed that HMRC could not retrospectively tax him for income received before the 2008 Finance Act became law, however Mr Justice Kenneth Parker disagreed, which means that an estimated 2 to 3,000 people who have used such schemes in the past may be pursued for significant sums of backdated tax, interest, and penalties.
+Huitson claimed that HMRC could not retrospectively tax him for income received before the 2008 Finance Act became law, however, Mr Justice Kenneth Parker disagreed, which means that an estimated 2 to 3,000 people who have used such schemes in the past may be pursued for significant sums of backdated tax, interest, and penalties.

-A the hearing, the judge pointed out that HMRC had already warned participants in offshore schemes that they may be liable to further taxation, and that the backdating of tax demands did not breach human rights as it was "in the relevant circumstances proportionate".
+At the hearing, the judge pointed out that HMRC had already warned participants in offshore schemes that they may be liable to further taxation, and that the backdating of tax demands did not breach human rights as it was “in the relevant circumstances proportionate”.

 Huitson Appeal - July 2011